How Difficult is Polish?

 GRAMMATICAL CASES

 The important aspect of Polish grammar is the system of grammatical cases, which modify nouns, pronouns, adjectives, and other words to indicate their function in a sentence.
-Polish has seven cases with complex sets of endings that differ based on grammatical gender and a number of a noun.
+Polish has seven cases with complex sets of endings that differ based on grammatical gender and the number of a noun.

 To jest kot.
 (It is a cat).